Everything you need to know about different types of car boot liners

 - Easy to clean

-Four different types of rubber mats: universal vs custom-made; flat or raised edge?
+Four different types of rubber mats: universal vs custom-made, flat or raised-edge?

 Universal vs custom-made

-Flat or raised-edge boot mats?
+Flat or raised-edge rubber mats?

 - Quick to clean